 Yeah.

-Uh on uh there's two articles here, you know, and neither one of them made any sense, abuse of power.
+There's two articles here, you know, and neither one of them make any sense.

 What does that mean?

-We watched, for example, and maybe you can help clarify some of this for our audience, but uh they their role, as I just said, is they go forward with the impeachment, abuse of power, obstruction, because the the president, the executive branch, dared to seek remedy from the judicial branch when there was a conflict with the legislative branch, which is by the way, in the Supreme Court has agreed to take it up.
+We watched, for example, and maybe you can help clarify some of this for our audience, but their role, as I just said, is they go forward with the impeachment, abuse of power, obstruction, because the president, the executive branch, dared to seek remedy from the judicial branch when there was a conflict with the legislative branch, which is, by the way, and the Supreme Court has agreed to take it up.

 The case that the Democrats made, House managers will be chosen.

-There was only one fact witness that I identified, Ambassador Sonlin, and his testimony was exculpatory for the president.
+There was only one fact witness that I identified, Ambassador Sondlin, and his testimony was exculpatory for the president.

 All the other witnesses in the Schiff and Nadler committees were either opinion witnesses or hearsay witnesses.